Probing topological Floquet states in graphene with ultrafast terahertz scanning tunneling microscopy: Results

 We then repeat the pump-probe protocol discussed for the bulk case in the previous section, with the definition for the pump and probe pulses as in Eq.~\ref{eq:pump} and \ref{eq:probe} and the pulse parameters $\sigma_\mathrm{pump} = 150$ fs, $\sigma_\mathrm{probe} = 50$ fs, $\nu = 3$ THz, and $\varphi_\mathrm{CEP} = 2\pi/3$.
 Tip and substrate enter at a temperature of $T = 16 ~\mathrm{K}$ and with tunneling rates $\Gamma_\mathrm{s} = 20 ~\mathrm{meV}$ and $\Gamma_\mathrm{t} = 0.4 ~\mathrm{meV}$, respectively.
 A static bias $\mu_\mathrm{s} = 0$ eV and $\mu_\mathrm{t} = 0.55 $ eV is further applied, and the THz probe pulse amplitude is swept such that $V_\mathrm{pk}$ is scanned through the bulk gap, as indicated by the blue bias waveforms sketched in Fig.~\ref{fig:4-edgestates} b).
 In Fig.~\ref{fig:4-edgestates} c) we plot the spatial profile of the differential tunneling conductance at different energies $eV_\mathrm{pk}$ for different ribbon widths of $N= 70, 50, 30, 10$ unit cells.
 The values $\mathrm{d}Q_\mathrm{rect}/\mathrm{d}V_{\mathrm{pk}}$ are obtained by numerical differentiation of the spatially dependent $Q_\mathrm{rect}$-$V_\mathrm{pk}$-curves and are averaged over the two sublattices.

 For the large ribbon ($N = 70$) and energies in the range $0.6~ \mathrm{eV} \lesssim V_\mathrm{pk} \lesssim 0.9~\mathrm{eV}$, the generalized differential conductance $\mathrm{d}Q_\mathrm{rect}/\mathrm{d}V_{\mathrm{pk}}$ is significantly enhanced at the edges and decays when scanning into the bulk.
-This clearly demonstrates that light-induced edge states are present at the ribbon boundary.
+This provides a direct real-space tunneling signature of light-induced edge states localized at the ribbon boundaries.
 A localized edge state signal can be measured down to a ribbon widths of $N = 30$ unit cells.
 A systematic progression is observed as the width of the ribbon is reduced, and at $N = 10$ the edge states from the opposite edges hybridize and annihilate one another.